21st Century Wire

 For centuries, even Rome required a moral mandate as it conquered the known world.
 As was the case with the Iraqi invasion and occupation in 2003, the West and its Axis powers led by Washington will require a multi-nation coalition backed by some form of moral mandate in order to move forward with their plans.

-Previously, a US-UK campaign against Iraq’s alleged weapons of mass destruction was waged through the UN, and was sufficient at the time in achieving a minimal sway in public opinion needed from both the American and British people, justifying their governments’ foreign policy goals enough to get the war off the ground.
-But the cost in 2012 of pushing forward under false pretences with both Afghanistan and Iraq in 2003, means that the Axis coalition powers have already played their best hand under the current social democratic system.
+Previously, a US-UK campaign against Iraq’s alleged weapons of mass destruction was waged initially through the UN, and was sufficient at the time in achieving a minimal sway in public opinion needed from both the American and British people required to justify those governments’ foreign policy goals enough to get the war off the ground.
+But the cost in 2012 of pushing forward under false pretences from both Afghanistan in 2002 and Iraq in 2003, means that the Axis coalition powers have already played their best hand under the current social democratic system.

 It is clear now, after multiple failures by the UN’s IAEA to implicate Iran in developing nuclear weapons that a moral mandate is not there, so despite the best efforts of the hawks and FOX News, there cannot be the sway in public opinion needed to move forward militarily.
 The only remaining technique available to trigger a military conflagration is a false flag attack orchestrated by either the US, Israel or the UK, whereby Iran can be blamed for firing the ‘first shot’.